alba1735/tRNAgraph/docs/cli_reference.md

 > The PCA and volcano _combined overview_ pages always show both read bases side by side, whatever `--allreads` is set to.
 That is deliberate: it is the only place you can see how much transcript-level multi-mapping actually moves your data, and a labelled comparison is not the same thing as two plots silently disagreeing.

 > [!NOTE]
-> `venn` and `agreement` are not part of `all`'s fixed list, but are folded in automatically when their prerequisites are satisfied — a `multivariate` block in `--config` for each.
+> `venn`, `agreement` and `decoupling` are not part of `all`'s fixed list, but are folded in automatically when their prerequisites are satisfied — a `multivariate` block in `--config` for each, and for `decoupling` a `multivariate.decoupling` block enumerating its channel pairs.
 When a prerequisite is missing the type is left out and the run logs why, so a missing figure is never confused with an empty result.
-Naming one explicitly always includes it, so the run fails with an instruction rather than quietly skipping. `all` expands to `cluster`, `correlation`, `count`, `coverage`, `heatmap`, `logo`, `mismatch`, `pca`, `radar` and `volcano`; the other two are only produced when you ask for them by name (`-g venn`, `-g agreement`) or when that block is present.
+Naming one explicitly always includes it, so the run fails with an instruction rather than quietly skipping. `all` expands to `cluster`, `correlation`, `count`, `coverage`, `heatmap`, `logo`, `mismatch`, `pca`, `radar` and `volcano`; the other two are only produced when you ask for them by name (`-g venn`, `-g agreement`, `-g decoupling`) or when that block is present.
 Both are excluded because they need a `multivariate` block declaring the grouping and thresholds they are built from, and figures produced from cutoffs nobody chose invite wrong conclusions.
 See **Venn Options** and **Agreement Options** below.

 > [!IMPORTANT]
 > Every option below that names something inside the object -- a grouping column